Beatrice Behan

-Beatrice Behan (née ffrench Salkeld; 31 December 1925 - 9 March 1993) was an Irish artist, author, and wife of Brendan Behan.
+Beatrice J. M. Behan (31 December 1925 - 9 March 1993) was an Irish artist and memoirist.

 Early life and education

-Beatrice Behan was born Beatrice ffrench Salkeld (also reported as Ffrench Salkeld) on 31 December 1925 on Mount Street, Dublin.
-She was the eldest daughter of artist Cecil Ffrench Salkeld and a domestic economy instructor from Berlin, Irma Salkeld (née Taesler).
-The poet Blanaid Salkeld was her paternal grandmother.
-Behan grew up on Morehampton Road, Dublin, spending time in Glencree, County Wicklow.
-She attended Loreto College, St Stephen's Green, going on to study art at the National College of Art and Design (NCAD).
-She first attended NCAD as a day student, then moving to study in the evening while working as a temporary clerk.
+Behan was born Beatrice J. M. Behan Salkeld on 31 December 1925 in Mount Street, Dublin to an Irish father and a German mother.
+Behan's father, Cecil Ffrench Salkeld, was an artist and her mother, Irma Salkeld (née Tessler), was a home economics instructor.
+The paternal granddaughter of the poet Blanaid Salkeld, Behan was the elder sister of the actress Cecila "Celia" Salkeld (1934–1984).

+Raised in Dublin, Behan was educated at Loreto College, St Stephen's Green.
+Later enrolling at National College of Art and Design, Behan initially attended as a day student before moving to study in the evening while working as a temporary clerk.

 Career

 After graduating from NCAD, she took up as a position as a botanical assistant in the Natural History Museum, where she worked from 1949 to 1955.
 During this time she undertook further art study in Milan, Siena, and Florence.
 From 1948 to 1950, Behan exhibited with the Royal Hibernian Academy.
 Her work was exhibited at the Oireachtas Exhibition in 1957 and 1958, the Irish Living Art Exhibition in 1959, in New York in 1969 and 1970 and at the Irish pavilion at the World Fair in 1972.
 She assisted her father with murals in Davy Byrne's pub, Dublin, which she maintained afterwards.